Andrew-J-Mueller/rockbuster-biz-analysis/README.md

  ## Data
-The [data set](https://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip) was downloaded as a .tar file The data was loaded into the PostgreSQL.
+The [data set](https://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip) was downloaded as a .tar file. <br>
+The data was loaded into the PostgreSQL. <br>
 Data querying and manipulation was performed in the pgAdmin4 environment.

 ## Deliverables